|Course Length:||30 Weeks Part-Time then 6 Weeks Full-Time|

 How will I be assessed?

-You will be assessed through assignments, projects and coursework.
-You must also achieve a minimum attendance threshold.
+You will be assessed through assignments, projects and coursework, as well as timed, end-of-topic tests.
+You must also achieve a minimum attendance threshold of 90%.

 Who will be teaching me?